 - Emergency Services Branch (ESB) Annex: This annex outlines the operational capabilities to support state and local emergency services activities and response efforts.
 The annex identifies the general concept of operations for proving state-level support to search and rescue efforts, emergency medical services, and overall support for hazardous materials incidents.

 - Law Enforcement and Security (LE&SB) Branch Annex: This annex outlines the state's approach to providing state law enforcement personnel and services in times of need.
 This plan includes multi-agency capabilities that can be applied to augment local law enforcement response activities across a broad range of hazards.

-- Public Health Functional Branch Annex: This annex outlines the state's approach to providing a unified public health response component across state and local response activities.
+- Public Health and Medical Functional Branch Annex: This annex outlines the state's approach to providing a unified public health response component across state and local response activities.
 The annex provides general concepts in applying a public health focus and operational support to an emergency, and describes the assignment of responsibilities for various public health functions.

 - Transportation Infrastructure Branch (TIB) Annex: The purpose of this annex is to provide prioritized, coordinated, temporary, and focused, strategic planning assistance and resources to restore transportation infrastructure.
 The TIB also supports awareness of the operational status of the State's transportation infrastructure during emergency situations or planned events, which may include the status of transportation infrastructure elements in adjacent states or provinces.
-The TIB annex is supported by a Transportation Coordination Appendix, which identifies headquarters-level support and oversight for managing closures on the NYS Thruway.
+The TIB annex is supported by a Transportation Coordination Appendix: which identifies headquarters-level support and oversight for managing closures on the NYS Thruway.

 Hazard-Specific and Functional Annexes